Our plays regularly tour the US and are broadcast in cinemas across the United States. Find out more here, and how to support RSC America.

 Our work in America

-If, as he crossed London Bridge on his way to the theatre, Shakespeare glanced down into the pool of London he might have seen the many galleons and merchant ships preparing to sail to distant seas dotted with lush green spice islands.
-The taverns on the quayside would ring with mariners' yarns and tall tales from faraway places.
-Shakespeare was clearly fascinated by this brave new world, and America was a place of both mystery and endless opportunity.
+If, as he crossed London Bridge on his way to the theatre, Shakespeare had glanced down towards the water below, he may have seen the many galleons and merchant ships preparing to sail distant seas dotted with lush, green, spice islands.
+The taverns on the quayside would ring with the yarns of mariners, and echo with tall tales from faraway places.
+Shakespeare was clearly fascinated by this brave new world, and America was a source of great mystery and endless opportunity.

-Our work with American actors, directors and playwrights has allowed us much more than an exchange of creativity, it allows us to celebrate Shakespeare as a precious shared asset between our two nations.
+Our work with American actors, directors, and playwrights, has allowed us much more than an exchange of creativity: it allows us to celebrate Shakespeare as a precious, shared asset between our two nations.
 Shakespeare is the English-language playwright and poet.
-It is this belief in his importance that underpins our commitment to his work, whether that is on stage or in the classroom, here in Stratford-upon-Avon or throughout the world.
+It is this belief in his importance that underpins our commitment to his work, whether that is on the stage or in the classroom, here in Stratford-upon-Avon, or anywhere in the world.

 RSC Executive Director Catherine Mallyon